-Gross deferred financing costs were \$669 and \$598 as of December 31, 2013 and 2012, respectively.
-The accumulated amortization of those costs was \$20 and \$2 as of the same dates.
-For the year ended December 31, 2012, our deferred financing costs included private offering costs incurred of \$11.
-These costs were being amortized over the life of that offering, but because no funds were received from the private offering, the private offering was terminated during the third quarter of 2013.
-Accordingly, the private offering costs were written-off in the third quarter of 2013.
+Gross deferred financing costs were \$935 and \$737 as of December 31, 2015 and 2014, respectively.
+The accumulated amortization of those costs was \$336 and \$107 as of the same dates.
 We expect that the gross deferred financing amount will continue to increase over time as more of the anticipated financing costs are deferred when paid, and expensed over the life of the debt associated with the financing using the effective interest method.
-We also expect that the accumulated amortization will increase in 2014.
+We also expect that the amortization expense and the accumulated amortization will increase in 2016.

-The following is a roll forward of deferred financing costs for the years ended December 31, 2013 and 2012:
+The following is a roll forward of deferred financing costs for the years ended December 31, 2015 and 2014: